×

 Care of Taro and White Cedar

-Care of Taro and White Cedar include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and White Cedar pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and White Cedar include pruning, fertilizers, watering etc. Taro pruning is done and White Cedar pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer White Cedar needs Lots of watering and in winter, it needs Average Water.